hungrymonkey/another-challenges/README.md

 # Challenge 1

-This project is structure such that
+This project is structured such that

 ```
 src/ - contains all the source code